 Secondly, someone has a plan.
 You do not just live the way you want to live.
 Someone has a _________ for you.
 That person is God.
 God has a special plan concerning your life.
-Maybe you don’t know what that plan is, but the CBLT Center director already knows.
-God has been talking to him -- or to the administrator or to the course coach.
-God has been talking to the CBLT leaders and said, “Give an invitation to that brother.
+Maybe you don’t know what that plan is, but director already knows.
+God has been talking to him -- or to the administrator .
+God has been talking to the leaders and said, “Give an invitation to that brother.
 Select that brother there.
 He is a faithful person.”
 You are not here by accident; you are here because the Holy Spirit has chosen you.
 It is like we are here in the upper room and there are ‘120’ of us.
 Does that ring a bell?
 Do you know about the other upper room with another 120 people in it?
 So someone has a vision for you and someone has a special plan for you.

 3. Someone has seen your Gift